Discover the Natural Beauty of Sears Island

 Simply take a right out of our drive and head northeast on Route 1 to Sears Island Road, around a mile and a half.
 Take a right on Sears Island Road and follow it (around another mile and a half) out onto the island causeway.
 You made it!

 Vehicles are not allowed on the island.
-Instead, visitors park on the causeway, making their way onto the island by foot or bike.
+Instead, visitors park on the causeway, making their way onto the island by foot, bike, or by water via kayak.
 A kiosk on the island end of the causeway offers an island map and brochures.

 Sears Island Great Blue HeronPeople visit the island for a wide variety of reasons, including picnicking, hiking, biking, boating, swimming, and nature photography.
 It is also a popular destination for fishing, clamming, and hunting.